 In light of the improved Government guidance on Careers and Employer Engagement, we have a coordinated programme of careers support designed around the Gatsby Benchmarks.
-DSTC is also proud to work in partnership with the Careers & Enterprise Company to deliver a high standard of careers guidance for all students which is both measurable and impactful and meet the needs of individuals.
+DSTC is also proud to work in partnership with the Careers & Enterprise Company, CXK and The Education people to deliver a high standard of careers guidance for all students which is both measurable and impactful and meet the needs of individuals.

-Additionally, students in Years 10 to 13 have access to external and impartial careers advice through Connextions (CXK), who visit the College every week to give 1-1 careers interviews for students.
+Students in Years 10 to 13 have access to external and impartial careers advice through CXK, who visit the College every week to give 1-1 careers interviews for students.

 Students can also access a wide range of careers resources from the Library page here

-Parents, students and employers can access details of our Careers programme through the Careers Programme & Careers Calendar Pages or by contacting our Careers Leader, Mr Matthew Allen, using the contact information below:
+Parents, students and employers can access details of our Careers programme through the KS3, KS4 and KS4 careers pages or by contacting our Careers Leader, Mr Matthew Allen, using the contact information below: